theodo-group/universal-app/docs/how-to/installing-libraries.md

 Dependencies are packages your project needs to run.
 When you declare a package as a dependency, Yarn installs it in your node_modules directory, and it becomes available for your project to import and use.

-Peer dependencies are used to specify packages that a project is compatible with but does not directly include.
+Peer dependencies are used to specify packages that a project is compatible with **but does not directly include them**.
 This is particularly useful for plugins or libraries that are meant to work alongside other libraries without bundling them together, avoiding version conflicts and duplication.

-We should be avoiding peer dependencies if possible.
-The reason is that peer dependencies aren't automatically installed.
-So if someone were to add `react-native-keyevent` to `@frontend/core` as a peer dependency, but it wasn't installed as a dependency for `apps/web`, then the app would have runtime errors.

-For packages that we are using within the monorepo, it's better to explicitly define a version as a dependency, and then the package will be hoisted up so no duplicates will occur anyway.
+For packages that we are using within the monorepo, it's better to explicitly define a version as a dependency, and then the package will be hoisted up so no duplicates will occur.